tbradbury/learning-site/md-posts/build-docker-image.md

 Wikipedia - *an open-source project that automates the deployment of software applications inside containers by providing an additional layer of abstraction and automation of OS-level virtualization on Linux*.

-In other words **Docker** allows you to package an application with all of its dependencies into a standardized unit (Container) that ensure it runs consitently where ever it is deployed.
+In other words **Docker** allows you to package an application with all of its dependencies into a standardized unit (Container) that ensures it runs consitently wherever it is deployed.

 **Image**: The blueprints of our application which form the basis of containers **Container**: Created from Docker images and run the actual application